Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 In our dynamic health care environment, it is essential for health practitioners to develop skills for fostering improved health outcomes.
 The M.S. in Nutrition and Wellness program at Benedictine University provides a powerful foundation in nutrition and health risk assessment, motivation, intervention and evaluation.
 This degree serves as a portal to careers in health promotion, disease risk reduction, and community education.
 This non-thesis program has a focus on Nutrition Entrepreneurship.

 This master of science degree program is unique in providing a life science-based foundational core, as well as an opportunity to select a concentration to best meet one's own learning needs.

 Our traditional M.S. in Nutrition and Wellness program is designed for working adults.
-Foundation courses are offered as a hybred (with online components) and an evening program, meeting once per week on the Lisle campus, so that a student's professional life can continue.
-Students typically enroll in one course per term, completing the degree in about two years.
-Students begin their courses in the program in August to be part of a cohort.
+Foundation courses are offered as a hybrid (with online components) and an evening program, meeting once per week on the Lisle campus, so that a student's professional life can continue.
+Students typically enroll in one 8-week course at a time, with two per semester, completing the degree in about two years.
+Students begin their courses in the program in August or January to be part of a cohort.

 Upon successful completion of the Master of Science in Nutrition and Wellness foundation courses, the student will:

 Designed for those who want to help others and make a positive difference in their communities, this program develops one's skills to educate people on preventative and health promotion concerns.
 The research component is applied, fostering development of skills in evaluating the outcomes of a health education assessment or intervention or conducting community-based research.

 Students take an active role in their own learning process through shaping their curriculum.
 The M.S. in Nutrition and Wellness program requires a total of 33 semester hours of graduate coursework, which consists of:

 Required Nutrition and Wellness Foundation (18 semester hours):

 NUTR 5539 Health and Wellness Research Planning (3)